voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 end

 api_instance = VoucherifySdk::LoyaltiesApi.new
 campaign_id = 'campaign_id_example' # String | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign. opts = {
+You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`. opts = {
-  force: true # Boolean | If this flag is set to true, the campaign and related vouchers will be removed permanently.
+  force: true # Boolean | If this flag is set to `true`, the campaign and related vouchers will be removed permanently.
+If it is set to `false` or not set at all, the loyalty campaign and all related loyalty cards will be moved to the bin.
 Going forward, the user will be able to create the next campaign with the same name.
 }

 begin